adityakrishnjaiswal/LeetCode-Problem-Solving/README.md

 * The `split()` function creates a list of words, consuming space proportional to the number of words.
   **Space Complexity = O(n)**

+## Problem: Longest Common Prefix

+---

+**Description:**

+Write a function to find the longest common prefix string amongst an array of strings.

+If there is no common prefix, return an empty string `""`.

+### Approach:

+* We compare characters column by column.
+For each column (i.e., each character position), we check if all strings have the same character at that position.
+* If we find any mismatch, we return the prefix up to the previous column.
+* If all strings are the same up to a certain column, we continue checking the next column.
+* If one of the strings is exhausted (i.e., shorter than the others), the longest common prefix is the part of the strings we've compared up to that point.

+### Time Complexity:

+* `O(S)`, where `S` is the total number of characters across all strings.
+In the worst case, we may need to check every character in all strings.

+### **Space Complexity:**

+*  `O(1)` since we are only using a constant amount of extra space aside from the input.